yc-alex-xu/go/doc/diff.md

 A send operation on an unbuffered channel blocks the sending goroutine until another goroutine executes a corresponding receive on the same channel.When a value is sent on an unbuffered channel, the receipt of the value happens before the reawakening of the sending goroutine.

+## waitpid的go 版

+	package sync // import "sync"

+	type WaitGroup struct {
+		// Has unexported fields.
+	}
+		A WaitGroup waits for a collection of goroutines to finish.
+The main goroutine calls Add to set the number of goroutines to wait for.
+Then each of the goroutines runs and calls Done when finished.
+At the same time, Wait can be used to block until all goroutines have finished.

+		A WaitGroup must not be copied after first use.

+	func (wg *WaitGroup) Add(delta int)
+	func (wg *WaitGroup) Done()
+	func (wg *WaitGroup) Wait()